The tax intercept process

 Important information regarding maintaining your account

-• If you are no longer in business, it is critical that you suspend your UI Online account.
+- If you are no longer in business, it is critical that you suspend your Unemployment Services for Employers account.
 Failure to do so will result in non-filer penalties and assessments.
-To suspend your account go to Account Maintenance-->Suspend Employer Account.
+To suspend your account go to the Employer information panel and select Request to suspend employer account.